lliendo/Radar/docs/client-configuration.rst

   first looked up here if a relative path was given, otherwise it will be looked up by its absolute path.
 You can lay out this directory as you wish.

-* enforce ownership : On UNIX platforms if this option is True then every time the Radar client has to execute a check it will first verify that the user and group of any check matches the one defined in the run as option.
+* enforce ownership : On Unix platforms if this option is True then every time the Radar client has to execute a check it will first verify that the user and group of any check matches the one defined in the run as option.
 If the user and group does not match and error is generated and